Affinity and valence impact the extent and symmetry of phase separation of multivalent proteins: Role of valency: comparison between two systems - hexamers, dimers and solvent vs. tetramers, dimers and solvent

-To compare the role of valency in the phase separation process, we consider two separate mixtures; one consisting of hexamers, dimers and solvent and the other of tetramers, dimers and solvent.
-For the mixture of hexamers, there can be six different complexes whose concentrations are denoted as $\g_i$ with $i=1, \ldots, 6$.
-We consider a cubic lattice, where the free energy $f_{hex}$ per location $M$ is
+To compare the role of valency in the phase separation, we consider two separate mixtures; one consisting of hexamers, dimers and solvent and the other of tetramers, dimers and solvent.
+For the mixture with hexamers, there can be six different complexes whose concentrations are denoted as $\g_i$ with $i=1, \ldots, 6$.
+We consider a cubic lattice, where the free energy $f_{hex}$ per overall number of lattice sites $M$ is